 Mexico’s rainy season brings refreshment and color to the landscape and welcome respite from the dry season.
 The rains start (generally) in May/June and run through to October each year—sometimes spilling over into November.

 Traveling in Mexico during the rainy season

 However, sometimes cloud cover that looks benign and that has shed no moisture for hours can suddenly and unexpectedly drop a bucket of rain on you within a couple of minutes: beware of this when you’re on an afternoon walk, or driving on otherwise dry roads.

-If you get caught out in one of the thunderstorms, you are likely to get drenched right through to your skin.
+Getting caught out in a heavy thunderstorm will likely get you drenched right through to your skin.
 If you’re out walking and there’s no place to take shelter, the rains will be intense enough, at times, to make you feel as if someone has emptied a bucket of water over your head.
-If you have a really strong umbrella, that might help provided the winds are calm.
-Small, fragile, umbrellas will do little to keep you dry during a seasonal rain storm in Mexico.
+A strong umbrella might help provided the winds are calm; small, fragile, umbrellas will be of limited use during a seasonal rain storm in Mexico.